poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-04-02-Scripting-GDB.markdown

 creating is the `Breakpoint` object.
 Even though it's name is breakpoint it can be also used to create watchpoints.
 The first constructor argument is a string that holds an expression for the `break` or `watch`.
 The second argument is what we want to create.
-Check ![the docs](https://sourceware.org/gdb/onlinedocs/gdb/Breakpoints-In-Python.html#Breakpoints-In-Python) for a full description of the available types but you can guess what they do
+Check [the docs](https://sourceware.org/gdb/onlinedocs/gdb/Breakpoints-In-Python.html#Breakpoints-In-Python) for a full description of the available types but you can guess what they do
     just by their names: `gdb.BP_BREAKPOINT`, `gdb.BP_HARDWARE_BREAKPOINT`,